Jongmin-Jason-Jung/Jongmin-Jason-Jung.github.io/index.md

 Fields of interest : Health Economics,  Applied Microeconomics, Econometrics

-I am a health economist and applied microeconomist studying how insurance design, local resources, and policy incentives shape health behavior—especially physical activity—and health outcomes over the life cycle.
+I am a health economist and applied microeconomist studying how insurance design, local resources, and policy incentives shape health behavior,especially physical activity, and health outcomes over the life cycle.
 My work combines quasi-experimental methods with rich survey and administrative data to answer questions at the intersection of health economics, economics of aging, and spatial inequality.